grouls/card_ui/README.md

+# Card UI
-# Based on Epic Reacts tutorial Fluid Hover Cards with Tailwind CSS
+Based on the Epic React tutorial, Fluid Hover Cards with Tailwind CSS.